CircleOnCircles/macbuild/README.md

 It is suggested that you reboot your Mac after the first run of this tool.

+## Bugs & Issues

+* The Source Code Pro Terminal font is not available when first referenced
+* Spell check appears to still be enabled in Safari
+* The iLok update state will need to be verified and updated if necessary
+* BetterSnapTool keyboard shortcut of Ctrl+Alt+Cmd+Up seems to mute conversations in Skype
+* Spotify settings should be improved to be like plist and JSON
+* Homebrew update is very slow (could performing a full tap help this?)
+* Native Instruments Kontakt permissions appear to be boned for Service Center activations

+    ```bash
+    sudo chown root:admin "/Library/Application Support/Native Instruments/Service Center"
+    sudo chmod 775 "/Library/Application Support/Native Instruments/Service Center"
+    ```

 ## Manual Tasks

 The following tasks must be performed manually.

 ### Installation & Configuration (macOS)

+* **Hostname**: Set the hostname of the system

+    ```bash
+    sudo scutil --set LocalHostName "Fotsies-MacBook-Pro"
+    sudo scutil --set ComputerName "Fotsies MacBook Pro"
+    ```

+* **Screen Resolution & Layout**: Set your screen resolution and configure multi-monitor setup
+* **Wallpaper**: Add ~/Pictures/Wallpapers path to the list and choose your wallpaper

+    This seems to be in **com.apple.systempreferences**:

+    ```yaml
+    DSKDesktopPrefPane:
+      UserFolderPaths:
+      - /Users/fots/Pictures/Wallpapers
+    ```

 * **Screen Saver**: Set the screen saver to 'Flurry'
 * **Notification Centre**: Set the order of items and allow permission after starting iStat Mini